Skip to main content

 timestamp>="2024-01-15T10:00:00Z"

-The more log sources Edgedive can access, the faster and more accurate root cause analysis becomes.
+The more log sources Struct can access, the faster and more accurate root cause analysis becomes.
 Connect all relevant providers.

 1. Identifies relevant log sources based on the alert and affected services